NerfJohn/Project-RISCII/docs/uPManual/README.md

 The JTAG interface is the uP's "maintenance hatch", allowing hardware access and control to an external host.
 It is intended to provide, among other features: partial boundary scan (ie hardware debugging), programming, and software debugging.

+### Basic Usage

 Similar, though not compliant, to the formal JTAG standard, the interface consists of 4 pins, transfering data between the uP and host.
-The pins themselves are used similar to SPI pins, except the select pin is used to navigate a state machine (instead of being a simple on/off switch).
+The pins themselves are used similar to SPI (CPOL/CPHA = 0) pins, except the select pin is used to navigate a state machine (instead of being a simple on/off switch).
 The uP JTAG state machine is as follows:

 |Curent State|Next State on TCK Posedge|Current State Summary              |
 |------------|-------------------------|-----------------------------------|